top5 to see

 There’s a long list of fantastic chef-led restaurants in Austin, but at the top of the horseradish heap sits Barley Swine led by five-time James Beard-nominated Bryce Gilmore.
 This is world class eating where the details are labored over by a crew of tweezer-bearing chefs.
 It’ll set you back, but we highly recommend the chef’s tasting menu along with the wine pairing option (always-always-always pick the chef-picked wines).
 If your wallet isn’t quite that thick, sit at the bar and order a couple-few tasting dishes while enjoying the mixology.
 You will not be disappointed.

 other good options: So many other good options, but Pitchfork Pretty comes in a close second to Barley Swine, Uchi or Uchiko (sushi), Aviary Wine & Kitchen (wine, tapas, laid back, and friendly), Olamaie (upscale southern), a personal fave Dai Due (local and meaty), Juniper, Ramen Tatsu-Ya or Kemuri Tatsu-Ya, Lenoir, Foreign & Domestic, and Odd Duck are all good choices.
+For a slightly bizarre experience, Justine’s is also a fave.

 barbecue: franklin barbecue

-other good options: It used to be you had to drive at least 40 minutes out of town to get good cue, but Franklin has opened up a floodgate of good smoking in town.
-Coopers downtown is our fave (and their spicy mac-n-cheese is unbelievable) but there’s also La Barbecue (one of Texas Monthly’s top 50 BBQ joints), Micklethwaite Craft Meats (one of Texas Monthly’s top 50 BBQ joints), Stiles Switch (one of Texas Monthly’s top 50 BBQ joints), Terry Black’s BBQ (one of Texas Monthly’s top 50 BBQ joints), and Valentina’s Tex Mex BBQ (yet another of Texas Monthly’s top 50 BBQ joints [and you can get a two-fer here: a brisket taco!]).
+other good options: It used to be you had to drive at least 40 minutes out of town to get good cue, but Aaron Franklin has opened up a floodgate of good smoking in town.
+Coopers downtown is one of our faves (and their spicy mac-n-cheese is unbelievable) but there’s also La Barbecue (one of Texas Monthly’s top 50 BBQ joints), Micklethwaite Craft Meats (one of Texas Monthly’s top 50 BBQ joints), Stiles Switch (one of Texas Monthly’s top 50 BBQ joints), Terry Black’s BBQ (one of Texas Monthly’s top 50 BBQ joints), and Valentina’s Tex Mex BBQ (yet another of Texas Monthly’s top 50 BBQ joints [and you can get a two-fer here: a brisket taco!]).
 If you’re looking for a Hill Country drive, you can head out to Driftwood to partake of the Salt Lick.
 And for the love of Hey-Zeus, if I catch you at a County Line, I’m kickin’ yer ass!

 texmex: (the original) chuy’s